The First Wave Response

 We train local sailors, small boat operators, and maritime workers to improve safety, skills, and disaster readiness—strengthening coastal resilience year-round.

-How it Works
+How does it work?

 From Forecast to First Response